WD-planets/AstroToolkit/docs/Tutorial/Tutorial_data_fetching.rst

 Here, the system's Gaia DR3 coordinates are corrected for proper motion back to GALEX's epoch, and any data is returned.
 We have not provided a radius, and so one has been taken from the :ref:`config <Config Keys>`.

 We have now fetched some data, but what can we do with it?
-Data, photometry, bulk photometry, and reddening queries all return a specific ATK data structure: a :class:`DataStruct <AstroToolkit.Data.dataquery.DataStruct>`.
+Data, bulkdata, and reddening queries all return a specific ATK data structure: a :class:`DataStruct <AstroToolkit.Data.dataquery.DataStruct>`.
 Since these forms of data aren't going to be plotted, we have two methods available: :func:`showdata() <AstroToolkit.Data.dataquery.DataStruct.showdata>` and :func:`savedata() <AstroToolkit.Data.dataquery.DataStruct.savedata>`.
 The latter will be covered later, so let's focus on the former.

 The :func:`showdata() <AstroToolkit.Data.dataquery.DataStruct.showdata>` method is available on all ATK data structures, and prints the data structure to stdout in a readable format.
 Continuing from the above: